bj0594/Calculator/README.md

         ELSE

+            IF the expression has not reached
+            the maximum display length

                 Add the selected button to the expression

-            IF the expression reaches the maximum display length

-                Do not add more characters

 END LOOP